LavanyaBoopalan/HumanBalanceAnalytics/README.md

 2) Configure the jobs to Create a table in the Data Catalog and, on subsequent runs, update the schema and add new partitions.

-3) Following Curated zone tables are created in the Data Catalog as part of the Glue Job  :
+3) Following Curated zone tables are created in the Data Catalog as part of the Glue Job  :<br>
        **customer_curated**<br>
        **machinelearning_curated**